 Mom passed away in February 2012.
 Although her health had been steadily declining for several years, a heart attack took her in minutes.
 Unknown to us at the time, the conversation we had just hours earlier was our last.
 Emptiness replaced the companionship we had shared.
 Bleak winter days following her passing matched the loneliness I felt inside.
 After a few weeks passed, milder weather came and the first spring daffodils bravely poked their way through the ground.
 My sense of isolation began to lift at the sight of these flowers emerging, bringing promise of better days ahead.
 As the daffodils’ cheerful yellow petals unfolded a little more each day, so did pleasant memories of Mom.

 Witnessing life’s continuing cycle as evidenced by the earth’s renewal reminds me of God’s love and faithfulness.
 He knows my heart and provides each day for my needs even before I know them myself.
-This year the daffodils were particularly beautiful.
+The year Mom passed the daffodils were particularly beautiful.
 My grandson brought me some on my birthday.